damdo/gokrazy-kiosk/README.md

 ### what is left to do
 - [ ] full screen + resolution config need improvements
 - [ ] make keyboard work (hard to reliably detect due to gokrazy not having udev)
-- [ ] the mouse works but only if it's the only usb device plugged and only if it's there at boot (hard to reliably detect due to gokrazy not having udev)
+- [ ] the mouse works but only if it is passed down before the container image as `--device=/dev/input/eventXXXX:/dev/input/event4` it's the only usb device plugged and only if it's there at boot (hard to reliably detect due to gokrazy not having udev)